Profitbase/Episode-Docs/articles/flow/api-reference/data-analysis/datatable-transformer/datatable-transformer.md

 # DataTableTransformer

-Modifies the schema and contents of a DataTable by applying a sequence of transformations.
+Modifies the schema and contents of a [DataTable](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable) by applying a sequence of transformations.

+> [!NOTE]
+> Remember to invoke ApplyAsync() in order for the transformation to be applied.

 #### Example